fastn-stack/workshop/c-design/02-create-font.md

-- Copy the `static` folder that was created in the `google-font-to-fastn` repository when you executed the command and paste it in your repository.
+- Copy the `static` folder that was created in the `google-font-to-fastn` repository when you executed the command and paste it in your repository

+- You have successfully created your custom font

 - Go to `Settings>Pages` and select `gh-pages` from the `Build and deployment` section

-- You have successfully created your custom font
+- This will generate your live URL once the workflow `Page Build and Deployment` executes successfully

+- Open the URL and you will see the output

 - You can move to
 [create typography](/c-design/02-create-typography.md)